pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

 #### Deposit button

-And what about the second `Deposit` button?
-Here is the function for it:
+Here is the function for the second `Deposit` button:

 ```python
 @dp.message_handler(commands='deposit')